-For history buffs, a cruise along Route 66 and trips to the History Museum on the Square, the site of the Wild Bill Hickock shootout and Wilson’s Creek National Battlefield are a must.
-The battlefield features Civil War exhibits and visitors can walk, bike or drive through the site on a self-guided trail tour.
-The city’s history museum features exhibits of local Ozarks history dating from prehistoric times through the 1900s.
+Springfield is recognized as the Official Birthplace of Route 66.
+The historic “Mother Road” that linked Chicago and Los Angeles got its name during a meeting of highway officials there in 1926.
+History buffs will want to cruise along local portions of the famous highway and make stops at the History Museum on the Square, the Park Central Square site of the quick-draw shootout between Wild Bill Hickock and Davis Tutt in 1865, and Wilson’s Creek National Battlefield, where the second major battle of the Civil War took place in 1861.
+The battlefield features Civil War exhibits, and visitors can walk, bike or drive through the site on a self-guided trail tour.
+In the city’s history museum, see exhibits about local Ozarks history from prehistoric times through the 1900s.
 History lovers also will want to visit the Walnut Street National Historic Register District with more than 150 historic homes and unique shopping and dining experiences.

 There are many reasons to extend a stay in Springfield.
 Among them is Fantastic Caverns, the only cave in North America large enough to ride through on a 50-minute tour of an underground riverbed on Jeep-drawn trams.
 The Smallin Civil War Cave also has the largest cave opening in Missouri.
 Stroll through 80 acres of native forests and fields at the Springfield Conservation Nature Center, then go to Dickerson Park Zoo to see more than 340 animals representing 120 species, including elephants, cheetahs and wolves.
 Children will adore the Discovery Center, an interactive, hands-on educational experience where they learn while they play with everything from a giant eyeball to building blocks.